vincent99/ember-simple-auth-auth0/README.md

 });
 ```

-__Note that you can pass in a callback as the last argument.
-This proxies the lock-passwordless callback call so that the developer can then handle events after a passwordless link has been sent__
+Note that you can pass in a callback as the last argument to handle events after a passwordless link has been sent.

 # Acceptance Testing

-If you want to acceptance test the auth0 lock there are two things you can do.
+If you want to craft acceptance tests for Auth0's Lock, there are two things you can do:

 - If you are just using the default auth0-lock authenticator then all you have to do is authenticateSession.
 - If you are manually invoking the auth0 lock you should use the `showLock` function on the auth0 service and then call `mockAuth0Lock` in your test.